 Training Your Brain Can Relieve Mental and Physical Symptoms

 Memory loss can be annoying, frightening, or downright dangerous.
 In fibromyalgia sufferers, continuous memory impairment — or “fibro fog” as it’s sometimes called — is a part of life, and can wreak havoc on daily obligations.
 From difficulty finding words and staying focused to long-term memory lapses, the mind tends to slow down in various ways, and that can make other symptoms of the disease more difficult to handle.
+Let's take a look at fibromyalgia memory loss.

 How Fibromyalgia Symptoms Can Weaken Memory